BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 1. Write a function called `square` that takes a parameter named `t`, which is a Turtle.
 It should use the Turtle to draw a square.

-2. Write a function call that passes `bob` as an argument to `square`, and then run the macro again.
+2. Write a function call that passes `t` as an argument to `square`, and then run the macro again.

-3. Add another parameter, named `length`, to square.
-Modify the body so length of the sides is length, and then modify the function call to provide a second argument.
+3. Add another parameter, named `len`, to square.
+Modify the body so length of the sides is `len`, and then modify the function call to provide a second argument.
 Run the macro again.
-Test with a range of values for `length`.
+Test with a range of values for `len`.

 4. Make a copy of `square` and change the name to `polygon`.
 Add another parameter named `n` and modify the body so it draws an ``n``-sided regular polygon.
 Hint: The exterior angles of an ``n``-sided regular polygon are ``\frac{360}{n}`` degrees.

 5. Write a function called `circle` that takes a Turtle, `t`, and radius, `r`, as parameters and that draws an approximate circle by calling `polygon` with an appropriate length and number of sides.
 Test your function with a range of values of `r`.
-Hint: figure out the circumference of the circle and make sure that `length * n == circumference`.
+Hint: figure out the circumference of the circle and make sure that `len * n == circumference`.

 6. Make a more general version of `circle` called `arc` that takes an additional parameter `angle`, which determines what fraction of a circle to draw. `angle` is in units of degrees, so when `angle=360`, `arc` should draw a complete circle.